Orbit Fitting

 Seeds are raw State objects (typically from initial_orbit_determination()).
 No prior orbit fit is required – the sampler builds its own internal mass matrix from a linearization at each seed.

 Sampling is parallelized automatically across available CPU cores.
 When there are fewer seeds than cores, each seed spawns multiple independent sub-chains.
-The chain_id in the returned OrbitSamples identifies the seed (orbital mode), not the sub-chain.
+The seed_id in the returned OrbitSamples identifies which seed (orbital mode) produced each draw.

 num_draws is the total number of orbit samples returned across all seeds.
 Each seed receives roughly num_draws / len(seeds) draws.